Matthew Hopcraft

+Early life

 Hopcraft was raised in country Victoria and attended Mooroopna Secondary College.
 He has the degrees of Bachelor of Dental Science, Master of Dental Science and Doctor of Philosophy from the University of Melbourne, and Bachelor of Arts from Deakin University.

+Career

 Upon graduation, Hopcraft served as a Dental Officer in the Australian Army, and worked in both public and private dental practices.

 Hopcraft was the Director, Assessments and Examinations at the Australian Dental Council and is an Honorary Clinical Associate Professor at the Melbourne Dental School of The University of Melbourne.
 He was a member of the Council of the Victorian branch of the Australian Dental Association from 2005 to 2016, President in 2011 and a federal councillor for 2 years.
 He is currently co-director of Sugar-free Smiles, an organisation raising awareness of the health impacts of high sugar diets and advocating for the introduction of a tax on sugar-sweetened beverages.

 He has been widely cited by the media on matters related to dental health.

+Hopcraft is currently Associate Professor in Professional Practice at the Melbourne Dental school, and was formerly the CEO of the Australian Dental Association Victorian Branch.